Product News

 Back to all articles

-Custom fonts in PDF generation: HTML to PDF and markdown to PDF
+Embed fonts in PDF generation: HTML to PDF and markdown to PDF

 One insight we've had since launching our PDF APIs is that our customers find it extremely important to have their brand identity shine through in their PDFs.
 The typefaces a company uses are a big part of its brand identity.
 Typefaces can convey certain attributes and they can tie a design together.
 It makes sense that customers would want to use their chosen typefaces and fonts in the PDFs they generate.

-We're excited to announce that you now can use custom fonts in both the HTML and markdown flavors of our PDF generation API endpoint.
+We're excited to announce that you now can use embedded fonts in both the HTML and markdown flavors of our PDF generation API endpoint.
 Now your HTML-rendered PDFs can look exactly as your design team intended.
 The summary:

 • Markdown to PDF supports all fonts in the Google fonts library, plus a couple PDF-common fonts like Helvetica and Times New Roman.